-- 1. Any future development on Lots 1, 2, 3, 4 and 5 will be subject to the requirements of the Gore District Council Subdivision and Land Development Bylaw 2019 and the Gore District Plan and will be assessed at the building consent stage. - 2.
+- 1. Any future development on Lots 1 and 2 will be subject to the requirements of the Gore District Council Subdivision and Land Development Bylaw 2019 and the Gore District Plan and will be assessed at the building consent stage. - 2.
 Any work carried out on the legal roadway require the prior approval of the Council and consent holder must consult with the Roading Department to ensure the appropriate processes are being followed and the work is being carried out to the correct standard.
-The work itself must be undertaken by a Council approved contractor. - 3.
-At the time of this subdivision, a fixed-line telecommunication connection was not provided to Lots 1 4 and should a telecommunication service be required in the future, an alternative service (wireless broadband) needs to be installed at a cost to the owner.
+The work itself must be undertaken by a Council approved contractor.